shiy9/4156_F23_Project/README.md

 - To run all tests, in the IntelliJ IDE, right click on `ims/src/test/java/com/ims/` and click `Run Tests in ims`.
 This will currently give a nicer interface than the method below, although the command can be configured in later iterations.
   - Or, `cd` into the `ims` directory, and run `mvn test` in the terminal.
 (We need to `cd` into the directory where the Maven configuration file `pom.xml` resides, or the command will fail.)
+  - Since the `TokenUtil` class relies on environment variables, the environment variables listed in the [above section](#getting-started) also needs to be added to the unit tests run configuration.
+### Internal Integration Tests
-- Note that in the case of our project, the "unit tests" are directly calling the APIs and testing their outputs instead of testing individual functions as traditional unit tests do, which effectively make them meet the requirements of "internal integration tests".
+- In the case of our project, the "unit tests" are directly calling the APIs and testing their outputs instead of testing individual functions as traditional unit tests do, which effectively make them meet the requirements of "internal integration tests".
 Testing individual functions were not considered necessary in the case our application considering the hierarchy of Java Spring application.
+- Internal integration tests for the APIs include `ClientControllerTests.java`, `ItemControllerTests.java`, and `OrderControllerTests.java`
+### External Integration Tests
+- The primary usage of third-party libraries in this project include the JWT library used in `TokenUtil` class and the Google Maps library used when retrieving item details within 50 miles of a location in `ItemController`.
+- The `TokenUtilTests.java` is the external integration test for the JWT library.
+It thoroughly tests all the functionalities of the class and also mocks scenarios for when the token is invalid.
+See the file for more details.
+- Tests for the Google Maps library are included in `ItemControllerTests.java`

 ## How a third-party application can use the service
 - The service itself is stateless when it comes to managing client login, and it is the